den4ik2975/den4ik2975/README.md

 Experimental interpreted programming language written in F# with custom syntax, parser, AST and evaluator.

+### 🌌 Solar System in a Glass Sphere

+3D rendering project built on top of a Vulkan-based engine (Veekay).

 ### 🤖 Telegram Bots & Pet Projects

 Backend-focused projects with real-world flows, persistence, integrations and automation.